flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 For a list of methods implemented in EMPIRE, please click here: \link methods \endlink

 \section Download Downloading

-The current version is an *academic version*, and the user interface may be subject to change.

 These codes are hosted on www.bitbucket.org and can be obtained with the following commands:
 \code{.sh}